Albiinn/board-games-data-pre-processing/README.md

 9. Binarization:
   - Binarize the 'average_playtime' column.

+10. PCA Dimensionality Reduction:
+  - Select five features and fill null values with the median.
+  - Apply PCA to reduce dimensionality to 2 components.

 ## Output
-Display information about the processed dataset.
+  - Display information about the processed dataset.
+  - Print the reduced features after PCA.